 If you want to become an entrepreneur but don't know where to start, don't fret- you are not alone.
 Most people associate being an entrepreneur with starting a business from scratch.
 Starting from scratch, however, presents a wide range of risks.
-Most notably: building a brand, establishing relationships with various stakeholders, forming an effective team and above all else, generating cash flow!

 What is Entrepreneurship Through Acquisition?

-Entrepreneurship through acquisition (ETA) is a term used describe the process of buying an existing business, taking it over, and running it as CEO.
-This method of becoming a CEO is profoundly different from the startup grind and climbing the corporate ladder within a company.
-It allows you, the entrepreneur, the opportunity to become CEO and owner of an existing business immediately.
+Entrepreneurship through acquisition (ETA) is a term used to describe the process of buying an existing business, taking it over, and running it as CEO.
+This method of becoming a CEO is profoundly different from the startup grind and/or climbing the corporate ladder as an employee within a company.
+ETA allows you, the entrepreneur, to become CEO and owner of an existing business immediately.

-In the coming years, predominantly due to the impending retirement of the baby boomer generation, millions of quality private businesses will be up for sale and go through an ownership transition.
-In fact, about 4,000,000 privately held businesses stand to change hands in the next decade.
-Of this total, 75% of these owners do not have an exit plan in place¹.
-The time is now to take control of your professional life, begin making impactful decisions, and directly tie your work to the financial rewards you stand to earn.
+In the coming years, predominantly due to the impending retirement of the baby boomer generation, millions of private businesses will be up for sale and go through an ownership transition.
+In fact, more than $10 trillion in baby boomer-owned business assets will be passed down or sold by 2025.
+Surprisingly, about 75% of private business owners do not have an exit plan in place.
+The opportunity, therefore, is massive and the time is now to take control of your professional life and become an entrepreneur through acquisition.